kilometers/steamcrawler/README.md

 steamcrawler
 ============

-Prowling Steam's data using Node.js and MongoDB
+Prowling Steam's public data using Node.js and MongoDB

+Note: This project will never be used to gather private information about Steam users